twosixlabs/armory/README.md

 ```
 docker build -t twosixlabs/armory:0.1 .
 ```
-Since ARMORY uses python to orchestrate docker, it is necessary to install it outside of a docker container on the host system.
+Since ARMORY launches Docker containers, the package must be ran on system host.

 # Datasets
 We have standardized datasets for Armory to subclass TensorFlow Datasets: